-- Bake, covered with parchment and a lid, until the lamb shanks are just tender, and barely give when pierced, about 2-2.5 hours.
+- Bake, covered with parchment and a lid, until the lamb shanks are just tender, and barely give when pierced, about 2-2.5 hours or until the meat is nearly falling off the bone.
 Cool the lamb shanks in their liquid, then strain the liquid and reserve.
 Be careful not to over cook the shanks--they should not fall apart.

 - To finish, remove the pan from the heat as the sauce thickens, basting constantly with the sauce.
 When the shanks look glazed and shiny, double check the seasoning of the sauce, adjust as needed, then serve immediately.